 The latest version of this frameset comes with a revised front fork which now sports a thru-axle making for sharper handling say Kinesis.
 The newer version of the Kinesis GF_Ti Disc has a list price of £2,050 but can be pretty easily found for £1,850.
 However framesets featuring the original fork, at the original price are still in plentiful supply - so for the time being our main link is still going to that.

-We liked the original Tripster ATR V1 a lot, the V2 moves things along with enhanced bike-packing and off-road capability, but without sacrificing on-road performance.
-It’ll take fatter tyres for added comfort - 40mm with mudguards on a 700c wheel and even bigger if you choose to run it with 650bs.
-The titanium frame also boasts 12mm rear thru axle and internal cable routing - our tester was keen on the former, but not so convinced by the latter, but then he’s a bit of a traditionalist in this things.
+We liked the Tripster ATR V1 and V2 a lot, the V3 moves things along with a new seamless titanium tubeset, enhanced bike-packing and off-road capability, and the new Range load-carrying fork.
+It’ll take fatter tyres for added comfort - up to 45mm on a 700C wheel and even bigger if you choose to run it with 650Bs.
+The titanium frame also boasts 12mm rear thru axle and internal cable routing that Kinesis says has been improved over the V2's.
 It certainly all looks very neat.
 The ride is pleasingly comfortable and also pleasingly fast, and although the riding position is upright handling is taut and precise.
-As you’d expect there are plenty of mounts for racks, and spare bottles etc. The Tripster ATR V2 is sold frame only so you will need to factor in the cost of a fork too.
+As you’d expect there are plenty of mounts for racks, and spare bottles etc.

 Not everyone wants or needs drop bars.
 For some it's health reasons – maybe arm, shoulder or back issues prevent placing a lot of weight forward.
 Perhaps they want a more upright stance for dealing with traffic, or neck issues come to the fore with more bent-over positions.
 Maybe they just want to enjoy the view, or prefer thumb/grip shifters.